Farms Are Going Carbon-Neutral—and Cows Are Leading the Way

 This piece is part of a weeklong series examining the challenge of carbon reduction in business on the eve of the Global Climate Action Summit.
 Jason Clay of the World Wildlife Fund is the series’ guest editor.
-The first piece in the series can be read here; the next piece can be read here.
+The rest of the articles in the series can be read here.

 Going carbon-neutral is an ambitious goal for even the greenest food business—and exponentially more so for a 37,000-cow dairy farm.
 But that’s the goal we at Indiana-based Fair Oaks Farms have set.
 And we have a message for the governors, mayors, CEOs, producers and others gathering in San Francisco next week for the Global Climate Action Summit: It isn’t just possible to slash carbon emissions—it is happening now.